CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_scRNAseq.md

 * Incubate at 70C for 15min to heat kill the reaction

+* Use a gel loading pipette tip to remove as much of the mineral oil (clear) on  top of the bead emulsion layer (white).
+Avoid removing any of the bead emulsion, since each droplet contains a cell.
+Under the bead emulsion is residual droplet oil, which you can ignore.

-* Your post-RT bead emulsion should resemble the one in the picture below
+* After removing the mineral oil, your post-RT bead emulsion should resemble the one in the picture below

 <img src="images/PostRT_emulsion.png"
      alt="test"
      style="float: center;" />

-* Use a gel loading pipette tip to remove as much of the mineral oil (clear) on  top of the bead emulsion layer (white).
-Avoid removing any of the bead emulsion, since each droplet contains a cell.
-Under the bead emulsion is residual droplet oil, which you can ignore.

 {% include important.html content="At this point, if you had collected > 3000 cells in the same tube, you can divide your emulsion into equal parts for downstream steps.
 For example, if you collected 9000 cells, divide into 3 equal parts.
 35ul of emulsion typically contains about 1000 barcoded cells." %}